solana-foundation/solana-improvement-documents/proposals/0185-stricter-vm-verification.md

 When a range in virtual address space which:

-- crosses a 4 GiB aligned boundary
+- starts in any account data (including its resize padding) and leaves it
-- starts in any accounts payload (including its resize padding) and leaves it
+- starts outside account data and enters it

-is passed to any syscall (such as `memcpy`) it must throw `SyscallError::InvalidLength`.
+is passed to a syscall `memcpy`, `memmove`, `memset`, and `memcmp`, it must throw `SyscallError::InvalidLength`.

 ## Impact